-How Has Gravel Bikes Changed Over The Years?
+How Have Gravel Bikes Changed Over The Years?

-Gravel bikes typically have been a niche player in the bike market since their inception in 2012.
+The Gravel has typically been a niche player in the bike market since its inception in 2012.

 As we have already mentioned, gravel bikes are relatively new compared to more established models.

-Although this type of bike hasn’t seen any significant changes in design since its conception, gravel bike manufacturers continue their growth and adaptation, offering more tyre and gear options.
+Although this type of bike hasn’t seen any significant changes in design since its conception, gravel manufacturers continue their growth and adaptation, offering more tire and gear options.

 Material For Frames

-Gravel bikes can be made of various frame materials, just like other bicycles.
+Like other bicycles, gravel bikes can be made of various frame materials.

-Aluminium is a durable, affordable and lightweight material used to build a gravel bike.
+Aluminum is a durable, affordable, and lightweight material used to build a gravel bike.

 Carbon frames are lighter than aluminum frames.
 Carbon frames can be designed to provide more aerodynamic tube shapes and stiffness.

-You’ll find other options than carbon and aluminium for your titanium gravel bike.
+You’ll find other options than carbon and aluminum for your titanium gravel bike.

 A gravel bike looks similar to a road bike but is built for better off-road handling.
 This usually means a longer wheelbase, a shorter frame, and more stable angles for the forks and frame.